rocky-linux/documentation/docs/guides/security/firewalld-beginners.md

 firewall-cmd --permanent --zone=trusted --add-source=192.168.1.0/24 [< insert your IP here]
 ```

-Again, just change `--add-source` to `--remove-source` in order to reverse the process.
+Again, just change `--add-source` to `--remove-source` to reverse the process.

 However, if you're managing a remote server with a website on it that needs to be public, and still only want to open up SSH for one IP address or a small range of them, you have a couple of options.
-In both of these examples, the sole network interface is assigned to the public zone.
+Both examples assign the sole network interface to the public zone.

 First, you can use a "rich rule" to your public zone, and it would look something like this: